songever/rust-solutions/README.md

-# CLIs written in Rust
+# Command-Line Rust A Project-Based Primer for Writing Rust CLIs
+codes for learning